lucasshira/quiz-app-js/README.md

 - Each question has only one correct answer.
 - Instant feedback after each response.
 - Score counter.
+- The progress bar will increase as the questions are answered, until it reaches the end, completing 100% by answering all 10 questions.

 ## Contributions
 If you would like to contribute to this project, feel free to fork it and create a pull request.
 We are open to improvements and new features.